 But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God.

-This site was first mounted on 24th April 2007 written in plain HTML using mainly Dreamweaver (although I prefer to manually coding) with documents produced mainly in Microsoft Word and converted to HTML.
+This site was first mounted on 24th April 2007 written in plain HTML using mainly Dreamweaver (although I prefer to manual coding) with documents produced mainly in Microsoft Word and converted to HTML.
 These were later hand edited as MS Word places rather a large amount of redundant code in the page.
 To make the site more assessable each page is indexed in alphabetical order, topic order or book order.
 This requires some thought and a new header for each.
-Finally in 5 July 2009, the site was relaunched as a dynamic web site where most pages are created automatically from a database – a content management system using PHP.
+Finally in 5 July 2009, the site was relaunched as a dynamic web site where most pages are created automatically from a database – a content management system using PHP and SQL.
 This allows easy editing and better consistency across all pages and prevents me from losing pages!
 The entire site is mounted at http://www.asmallorange.com.
 It was translated into HTML 5/CSS 3 in 2012 and a mobile version was provided.
 On 9 January 2017 the entire look of the site was revamped, and better consistency in styles across the site implemented along with improved security.

 Allow comment to be made on all material published.

 Place all of Frederick Blair's expositories of the prophets on line.
 This requires digitalising the booklets.
 This process had begun.

 I continuously find grammar & syntax issues and many spelling errors – these I apologise for, and will work through each page and fix, but will take some time.

 Browser problems are always an issue - I now mainly test on Chrome, being the most popular browser the world over, along with FireFox.
 I only test in on Microsoft IE12 not the new version (Edge).

 There are a number of broken links, which I am finding slowly.

 If you find any grammatical errors, spelling errors, broken hyperlinks or some other error on these pages please contact me mentioning the page title and location.
 I love hearing from you, the reader.